OP78142/UTSA-Bootcamp-Final/README.md

 In this project, the Team is attempting to analyze credit card transactions to determine predictability of catching fraudulent transactions with greater expediency than current methods.
-We will visualize the data to see interesting trends in various features of the data and how it relates to the fraudulent transactions as well as attempt to create a predictive model that sufficiently predicts a fraudulent transaction. </br>
+We will visualize the data to see interesting trends in various features of the data and how it relates to the fraudulent transactions as well as attempt to create a predictive model that sufficiently predicts a fraudulent transaction.
+The site is hosted using gitub and can be found [Here!](https://OP78142.github.io/UTSA-Bootcamp-Final/) </br>

 ## Data Sources
 The following data sources were used in preparing visualizations and models for this project: